wilyub/E_Scooter-Data-Collection/README.md

 Go to the following webpage and click the "Export" button.
 A section should popup which lets you download "CSV" or "CSV for Excel".
 Click the "CSV" button.
 Save the file and let it download (about 3 GB in size).
 Rename the file to "scooter_data.csv" and place it in the same folder as the "test.py" script and you can now run the script.
 - https://data.austintexas.gov/Transportation-and-Mobility/Shared-Micromobility-Vehicle-Trips/7d8e-dm7r

+The nb_test.py script is for a private dataset.